hackerschoice/gsocket/examples/wireguard/README.md

 [...]
 EndPoint = 127.0.0.1:31337
 ```
-The PreUp-line starts gs-netat.
-This will redirect any UDP traffic from port 31337 to the Global Socket *AnyKindOfRandomString*.
-The new *Endpoint* instructs wireguard to send all wireguard traffic to UDP port where gs-netcat is listening.
+The PreUp-line redirects any UDP traffic from port 31337 to the Global Socket *AnyKindOfRandomString*.
+The new *Endpoint* instructs wireguard to send all wireguard traffic to the UDP port where gs-netcat is listening (31337).
+Any UDP traffic received by gs-netcat is forwarded (via the Global Socket Relay Network) to the other gs-netcat running on ALICE.

 **Notes**
 The gs-netcat secret *AnyKindOfRandomString* is chosen at random but has to be identical on ALICE and BOB.
 This string is used by the Global Socket Relay Network to connect ALICE and BOB.
 Use *gs-netcat -g* to generate a new random string for your own use (do not use the example).